nus-cs2103-AY2324S1/tp/docs/UserGuide.md

    <div markdown="block" class="alert alert-info">
    :information_source: Note:
-   You may also use any application (e.g. Windows powershell, Visual Studio Code) that supports command line inputs.
+   You may also use any applications (e.g. Windows Powershell, Visual Studio Code) that support command line inputs.
    </div>

    A window similar to the below should appear in a few seconds.
 Note how the app contains some sample data.